 After little more than two months of operation, the Lottery paid back its startup loan of $8.5 million.

-Current draw games offered in Minnesota include Powerball, Mega Millions, Northstar Cash, Gopher 5, Hot Lotto Sizzler and Daily 3.
+Current draw games offered in Minnesota include Powerball, Mega Millions, Northstar Cash, Gopher 5, Hot Lotto Sizzler, Daily 3, Lucky For Life, and All or Nothing.
 Along with traditional scratch tickets, Print-N-Play games are available, the newest generation of progressive-jackpot instant games played through retail terminals.

 The distribution of Lottery proceeds has changed over the years, but there has always been an emphasis on the environment and the state’s General Fund.
 Currently, the General Fund receives 60 percent of proceeds while the Environment and Natural Resources Trust Fund receives 40 percent.
 Unique among American lotteries, each ticket sold is subject to a 6.5 percent “in-lieu-of-sales tax,” which is split between the Game and Fish Fund, the Natural Resources Fund and General Fund.